therealOri/Genter/README.md

 <br />

-Update | 10/18/2022:
+Update | 10/23/2022:
 # New Features.
 If you have an older version of this project, You should update to the current version now!.

 Added:
-> - New Passphrase generation feature!
-Allows you to generate passphrases like Bitwarden! (using the lovely [beaupy](https://github.com/petereon/beaupy) package! <3)
-> - Added new languages!
-Sri Lankin, and Egyptian Hieroglyphs!
-(Giving us a total of 20! different languages to make passwords from!)
-> - Added a new config option. "wordlst_update".
-This flag (set to false by default) will allow you to always be up to date with the wordlist found here in the repository.
-You can help contibute valid english (for now) words to the list.
+> - New method of encrypting data!
+AES.new() is using mode GCM instead of CBC.
+> - Updated and changed menus and option selections.
+(Now using [beaupy](https://github.com/petereon/beaupy) a lot more.)
+> - When changing encryption keys/credentials, it won't try to make a new key and will assume you have already made a new key using passgen.
+> - Bug fixes & More "if checks"/error handling.

+If you come across ANY issues or bugs, please report it by making an [issue](https://github.com/therealOri/PassGen/issues).
+It helps out a lot!
 __ __

 <br />